ndoherty-xyz/plinq/README.md

 # plinq

-Programmatic UI sounds — pure Web Audio API synthesis, zero dependencies.
+Dependency-free library for creating programmatic UI sounds.
 Inspired by [Sounds on the Web](https://www.userinterface.wiki/sounds-on-the-web) by Raphael Salaja.

 ## Install